 Have we seen a trailer?

-The newest, and meatiest, doesn’t feature any live-action footage.
+The next-oldest trailer doesn’t feature any live-action footage.
 But it does feature a load of dialogue, set to slowly crumbling GoT house sigils.
 More menacing is the spiral-shaped corpse circle at the end of the clip, one we’ve seen before in footage of Children of the Forest.
 What it suggests is that all the Westerosi houses will have to work together to face the threat of the White Walkers – or they will destroy one another.

 Browse Game of Thrones merch in the NME Merch Store.